Planning the visit

 Suddenly there was a huge thud and the whole place was silent in one moment.
 I was also looking around for the source and saw all the eyes on me.
 I had never attracted so many women’s attention in such a short span, I felt good.
 My wife must be very jealous.

 “But why is everyone staring at me?”
 I wondered.
 I looked around and looked at the floor behind me as the sound seemed to have come from there.
 Oh no, my son had done his job again.
-He thought that the finest bone china plate kept on the table was his favourite football and he shot that down breaking it into pieces.
+He thought that the finest bone china plate kept on the table was his favorite football and he shot that down breaking it into pieces.
 I realized why everyone was staring at us.

 “Oh no. I don’t want to attract attention for all the wrong reasons”.
 I tried to scold my son for his behavior.